birajnp/Code-Review/_episodes/01-introduction.md

 While you are writing code, you are ultimately producing instructions for the machine.
 You can be terse and uncaring because machines don't have feelings.
 While you are writing reviews, you are providing feedback to a person.
-Remember they don't know everything you do (and visa versa) and that doesn't reflect on their value as a person, their intelligence or even their capabilities.
+Remember they don't know everything you do (and vice versa) and that doesn't reflect on their value as a person, their intelligence or even their capabilities.
 Maybe a PR was made to meet a deadline and there wasn't time to go back and refactor.
 Perhaps you have a decade of experience with python while they picked it up a